buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 It costs 2 Actions (Fortitude) to make and maintain and to break free from the grapple.
 It is considered that whoever grapples is also Grappled and has at least one hand occupied in grappling.
 Moving a grappled creature requires Push an opponent.

 Each contestant can attack the other grappled with a small weapon or natural weapons; Defense has a -2 penalty and they are considered Distracted.
-Attacking a creature different from the one you're grappling has a -1d6 penalty to the Attack Roll.
+Attacking a creature different from the one you' \*\*re grappling has a -1d6 penalty to the Attack Roll.

 ### Moving Through Enemies*